-We know that staying in can get boring...
-But that doesn't mean we have to stop moving and being active!
+Staying indoors all can get pretty boring...
+But staying in doesn't necessarily mean we have to stop moving and being active!
 It's important that we try to maintain our normal routine so we don't fall back on bad habits.
 The best way to make sure you stay disciplined is by setting up a morning routine.
 Your morning routines indicate how the rest of your day will go.
 You don't want to start off your day by being in bed until 12, even if you're working from home, you have to get your body moving!
 That doesn't mean you have to do a hard workout as soon as you wake up, it could be just stretching to get your blood flowing.

 We want to feel energized and productive throughout the day and the best way to do that is by doing a full body morning stretch routine!